Why you should always finish your antibiotics

 Spread

-Because of our interconnected society, an asymptomatic patient can board a plane and be in a distant country within a few hours, allowing them to spread the bacterial infection.
+Due to our interconnected society, an asymptomatic patient can board a plane and travel to a distant country within a few hours, potentially allowing them to spread the bacterial infection.

 Say you had a bacterial infection, felt better, and stopped taking your antibiotics.
-You may show no symptoms but still be hosting a thriving, growing colony of bacteria in your lungs, digestive tract, urinary tract, or throat.
+You may show no symptoms, but still harbour a thriving, growing colony of bacteria in your lungs, digestive tract, urinary tract, or throat.

 Arriving at a distant shore, you could spread illness in many ways: